HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

   * `update`→ `scratchpad.update`
   * `delete`→ `scratchpad.delete`
 * [CDS Hooks Action] `resource`: used to populate the `payload.resource`

+#### What is a scratchpad?

+References to a "scratchpad" refer to an EHR capability where FHIR-structured data can be stored without the expectation of being persisted "permanently" in a FHIR server.
+The scratchpad can be thought of as a shared memory area, consisting of "temporary" FHIR resources that can be accessed and modified by either an app or the EHR itself.
+Each resource on the scratchpad has a temporary unique id (its scratchpad "location").

+A common use of the scratchpad is to hold the contents of a clinician's "shopping cart" -- i.e., data that only exist during the clinician's session and may not have been finalized or made available through in the EHR's FHIR API.
+At the end of a user's session, selected data from the scratchpad can be persisted to the EHR's FHIR server (e.g., a "checkout" experience, following the shopping cart metaphor).

 #### `scratchpad` operations
 Scratchpad operations are conducted through an exchange of a *request* from an